 - 1 teaspoon of cayenne powder

-- Recommended for the improvement of varicose veins and circulation
+- Improving varicose veins and circulation

-- motion sickness
+- Relieving colic, Crohn’s disease, and motion sickness

-- bleeding ulcers
+- Treating bleeding ulcers

-- regulating blood pressure
+- Regulating blood pressure

-- weight loss
+- Aiding in weight loss

 Growing Cayenne Peppers